Metalia is a very interesting and very special beach.

-Metalia belongs Limenaria so it can be reached by climbing up to the hill where there is Palataki, which is clearly visible from all sides, and then you descend via steep footpath to the beach.
-This is a strenuous and exciting way (and in my opinion more beautiful, but only if you're in good shape).
-The beach can be reached by car, going on highway from Limenaria to Potos.
-Less than 1km from the right, you'll see the inscription "Metalia".
-Begging of the road is paved, then turns into dirt.
-Drive slowly, because it is narrow, steep and rugged.
+Metalia is part of Limenaria so it can be reached by climbing up to the hill where Palataki is located - which is clearly visible from all sides, and then you descend via a steep footpath to the beach.
+This is a more hard but more interesting way.
+The beach can be reached by car, going on the highway from Limenaria to Potos.
+Less than 1km on the right you'll see the sign "Metalia".
+Begging of the road is paved, then turns into dirt and dusty road.
+Drive slowly, because it is narrow, steep and rugged and it is leading you to the beach.
 There is also parking in the shade.

-In the back of the beach, between the pines, there are remnants of the old German mine, reminiscent of the old town, which gives this beach a special charm.
-In addition to the mine, above the beach you can see the famous palace, which has the appearance of a medieval castle.
+In the backside of the beach, between the pines, there are remains of the old German mine, reminds of the old town which gives a special charm to this beach.
+Besides the mine, above the beach, you can see the famous palace, the former mine administration that looks like a medieval castle.

-Surrounding of the beach is very well done, full of sculptures in marble, pine, red earth, swings and benches.
+Surrounding of the beach is very well decorated, full of marble sculptures, pine trees, red earth, swings and benches.

-On the beach there is a bar that is fully integrated into the surroundings of pine trees and green and very quiet music and a nice selection of songs does not disturb the atmosphere.
-The part of the beach in front of the bar has sunbeds that come free with a drink or coffee.
+On the beach there is a bar that is fully integrated into the surrounding of pine trees and greenery and with very quiet music and a nice selection of songs does not disturb the atmosphere.
+The part of the beach in front of the bar has sunbeds that can be used with an ordered drink or coffee.

 On the beach there is a volleyball net.

-If you wish, you can take the narrow footpath to the palace on a hill overlooking the beach and the make great photos with a view of the Metalia, turquoise sea and the walls of the old mine.
+If you wish, you can take the narrow footpath to the palace on a hill, overlooking the beach and to take great photos with a view of the Metalia, turquoise sea and the walls of the old mine.

 On the right side, through a small tunnel you can crawl to a small, wild, rocky cove, and then swim to another beautiful sandy cove which is usually used by nudists.

-All in all, even if you are not a fan of the stony beaches, Metalia is worth a go, or at least a look from the hill on which the Palataki is located.
+All in all, even if you are not a fan of the rocky beaches, Metalia is worth to go, or at least a look from the hill where is Palataki located.